 Under Simulation time on the right, note that the start and stop times have been preset for you.
 You can adjust these times later as you become more familiar with the run-time behavior of the chart.

 Keep the preset values for now and click OK to close the dialog box.

 Leave the chart open for the next exercise.

 When you simulate a Simulink model, Stateflow animates charts to highlight states and transitions as they execute.
 Animation provides visual verification that your chart behaves as you expect.
-Animation is enabled by default to Lightning Fast.
+Animation is enabled by default to Fast.
 Slowing it down gives you more time to view the execution order of objects.
 To configure animation for your simulation session, follow these steps:

 Leave the Air Controller chart open for the next exercise.